 Daylight Savings (Falling Back) Sleep Q&A

 If you want to know more about the impact of daylight saving, contact our providers today at Koala® Center For Sleep & TMJ Disorders.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents: